jdjakub/phd-thesis/ch-intro.md

 > It is possible to add Notational Freedom to the web browser programming system by embedding a Self-Sustainable system built on Explicit Structure.

 We prove this by constructing such a system which we call *BootstrapLab.* It is evaluated according to *technical dimensions* that we derive from the Three Properties.
 These dimensions fit within the methodological framework that we propose for studying programming systems in Chapter\ \ref{tech-dims}.

-\joel{
-We can roughly topological-sort these dependencies as follows.
-Our primary goal is to explore Notational Freedom in interactive, graphical programming systems.
-To support this, we should achieve Self-Sustainability.
-To do both of these with minimal distraction, we should make sure to build on a foundation of Explicit Structure.

-In this dissertation, we do not follow this order strictly, but it shows a sort of logic as to how each property fits into the bigger picture.
-We see that the only way discover how to achieve these goals is by *doing,* so we work to build a prototype programming system called *BootstrapLab* that makes progress on the Three Properties simultaneously.}

 BootstrapLab itself is a contribution, but we also contribute the necessary steps and principles that its construction led us to *discover.* We believe that it should be possible to build these Three Properties atop a wide variety of programming systems; our hope is that in Chapter\ \ref{bl} we have documented enough of a generalisable technique to make this feasible for the average programmer.